cnrenil/ReadyOrNot_Enhanced/README.md

 - Spamming - Currently dev only to prevent griefing.
 ---
 ## Known issues:
-- Changing resolutions while the cheat is injected will crash your game
+- Changing resolutions while the cheat is injected will crash your game.
+- Clicking Try Again after a mission causes an infinite loading state.
 ---
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.